7arsandre/Android-firebase-chat/README.md

 Only add the 'google-services.json' to your app for it to work.

-Layout is simple, but alligns the itself to left/right, depending on the recipient/sender.
+Layout is simple, but it alligns itself to left/right, depending on the recipient/sender.
 The rest of the layout is lame, but that should be an easy fix for you. for you.